aridjayarecipes/cutesrecipes.web.app/content/post/2307-step-by-step-guide-to-make-ultimate-jalapeno-black-bean-cream-cheese-dip.md

 recipeinstructions:
 - "Spread prepared black beans evenly in the bottom of a pie plate."
 - "Blend cream cheese, sour cream, ranch mix (start with 1 tsp and adjust to taste), and green onions.
 Reserve 2 tbs of greens if you want to garnish at the end."
-- "Spread cream cheese over beans (works best to drop a few large &#34;blobs&#34; then spread with a butter knife).
+- "Spread cream cheese over beans (works best to drop a few large "blobs" then spread with a butter knife).
 Cover and refrigerate at least 1 hour to set."
 - "Just before serving spread jam over cream cheese.
 Top with shredded cheese.
 Garnish with reserved sliced green onions."
 - "Serve with tortilla chips.
 Enjoy!"
 categories: